neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 ##### Natural Language (NLP/NLG) Example

-Here's an example of how you might structure a dataset for a sentiment analysis task:
+Here is an example of how you might structure a dataset for a sentiment analysis task:

 If you're using a JSON lines (.jsonl) format, your file could look like this: